CDSoft/luax/doc/src/luax.md

 `socket`    Add the socket support (LuaSocket) to LuaX `ssl`       Add the HTTPS/SSL support (LuaSec + OpenSSL) to LuaX (`ssl` implies `socket`)

 OpenSSL is not included in LuaX source.
-It is download and recompiled when needed.
+It is downloaded and recompiled when needed.
-Hence an Internet connexion is required to compile LuaX with the `ssl` option.
+Hence an Internet connection is required to compile LuaX with the `ssl` option.

 Example: